Memorial for Lisa Marie Presley to be held at Graceland

 MEMPHIS, Tenn.
-(AP) — A public memorial service for Lisa Marie Presley will be held next weekend at Graceland, the famed Memphis home of her father, Elvis Presley.
+(AP) — A public memorial service for Lisa Marie Presley will be held Sunday at Graceland, the famed Memphis home of her father, Elvis Presley.

 The memorial for Lisa Marie Presley will be held on the front lawn of the mansion at 9 a.m. on Jan.
 22, according to a representative of her daughter and actor Riley Keough.